OZA-PRATHAM-15/task_management_system/Readme.md

 Installation and Setup
 To run TMS locally:

-Download and install XAMPP or WAMP server.
+1.Download and install XAMPP or WAMP server.
-Import the provided .sql file into a database named "tms_db".
+2.Import the provided .sql file into a database named "tms_db".
-Start the server and navigate to localhost in your browser.
+3.Start the server and navigate to localhost in your browser.
-Run the application, and you're ready to go!
+4.Run the application, and you're ready to go!

 Feedback and Support
 We welcome any feedback or suggestions for improving TMS